Project Lesser White-fronted Goose

 Until early 20th century the Lesser White-fronted Goose was a rather common breeding bird in the mountainous area of Scandinavia and all the way to far east Russia.

 In 1999, the work with breeding and releasing LWfG with Barnacle geese as foster parents went into a sudden freeze.
 A genetic study had discovered introgressive hybridisation from Greater White-fronted Goose among the captive breeding population.
-The result was that the whole breeding program was terminated, and all the birds was put down.
-After this, scientific studies in genetics were done at the Swedish population of LWfG.
-The study could not find any hybrid genes in the Swedish LWfG population.
+The result was that the whole breeding program was terminated.

-To be able to continue the work with breeding and releasing LWfG to strengthen the population, 59 young Russian LWfG was caught in the wild and imported to Sweden.
-These Russian birds became the foundation of the new breeding stock.
-In 2010 the release of LWfG could continue but now with Russian descendent birds and without foster parents.
+To be able to continue the work with reinforcement releases of LWfG to strengthen the population, young Russian LWfG was caught in the wild and imported to Sweden.
+These Russian birds became the foundation of a new breeding stock.
+In 2010 the releases of LWfG could continue but now with Russian descendent birds and without foster parents.

-The release of young LWfG and the altering of migration route in combination worked out well and today the Swedish Lesser White-fronted Goose population is the only one in the world which is not decreasing.
-Sweden holds the only breeding population of LWfG within the European Union.
+The release of young LWfG and the altering of the migration route in combination worked out well and today the Swedish Lesser White-fronted Goose population is the only breeding population within the European Union.

 The Swedish Hunting Association has been the head of Project LWfG since the beginning.
 Today, Nordens Ark Zoo and Norrbottens Ornithological Association is cooperators within the project, and it runs according to the Swedish Conservation plan for the species.
 The project has been running since 1975 and the focus has been on breeding and releasing LWfG.
 Today the project works widely with different actions, national and international, as an attempt to save the Swedish population of LWfG.